ONSdigital/gptables/docs/getting_started/tutorial.md

 ## Starting out

-First install and import `gptables` alongside any other necessary packages to read in and prepare the data.
-Any additional preparation like cleaning can be done here.
+First import `gptables` alongside any other necessary packages.
+Read in the data.

 ```python
 from pathlib import Path